Individual and organization credibility can use a Lean approach in social media for more agile solutions to manage social media interaction.

 Lean to Learn

-Fast does not correlate to accomplished and accelerating poor process stresses credibility.
+Fast does not correlate to accomplishment and accelerating poor process stresses credibility.
 Necessity provides great incentive to change.
-We borrow Lean thinking from production principles that consider expending any resource for only 1 goal: create value for the end customer.
+We borrow

 - Time is a resource,